 PBV assistance may be attached to existing housing or newly constructed or rehabilitated housing [24 CFR 983.52].
-If PBV units are already selected for project-based assistance either under an agreement to enter into HAP Contract (Agreement) or a HAP contract, the HACB is not required to reduce the number of these units if the amount of authorized units is subsequently reduced.
+If PBV units are already selected for project-based assistance either under an agreement to enter into HAP Contract (Agreement) or a HAP contract, the HACB is not required to reduce the number of these units if the number of authorized units is subsequently reduced.
 However, the HACB is responsible for determining the amount of budget authority that is available for project-based vouchers and ensuring that the amount of assistance that is attached to units is within the amounts available under the ACC, regardless of whether the PHA has vouchers available for project-basing [FR Notice 1/18/17].

-Additional Project-Based Units [FR Notice 1/18/17]
+Additional Project-Based Units [FR Notice 1/18/17: Notice PIH 2017-21]

-The PHA may project-base an additional 10 percent of its units above the 20 percent program limit, if the units:
+The PHA may project-base an additional 10 percent of its units above the 20 percent program limit.
+The units may be distributed amongst one, all, or a combination of the categories as long as the total number of units does not exceed the 10 percent cap.
+Units qualify under this exception if the units:

 - Are specifically made available to house individuals and families that meet the definition of homeless under section 103 of the McKinney-Vento Homeless Assistance Act (42 U.S.C.
-11302). - Are specifically made available to house families that are comprised of or include a veteran - o Veteran means an individual who has served in the United States Armed Forces. - Provide supportive housing to persons with disabilities or elderly persons as defined in 24 CFR 5.403. - Are located in a census tract with a poverty rate of 20 percent or less, as determined in the most recent American Community Survey Five-Year Estimates.
+11302) and contained in the Continuum of Care Interim Rule at 24 CFR 578.3. - Are specifically made available to house families that are comprised of or include a veteran. - o Veteran means an individual who has served in the United States Armed Forces. - Provide supportive housing to persons with disabilities or elderly persons as defined in 24 CFR 5.403. - Are located in a census tract with a poverty rate of 20 percent or less, as determined in the most recent American Community Survey Five-Year Estimates.